top of page

 🧠 Spice Tips Most People Don’t Think About

 • Oil first, then rub.
-Lightly coat your meat or veg in oil before applying dry rubs—this helps everything stick and caramelize beautifully.
+Lightly coat your meat or veg in oil before applying dry rubs.
+This helps everything stick and caramelize beautifully.

 🧡 Not Into Measuring?
 Use Jerry’s Faves

 Listen, I love playing with spices, but on busy days, I just want dinner on the table.
 That’s why we love Jerry’s Faves.
-Jerry's Faves is a local spice blend company that uses NO FILLERS in their products, just amazing spices for amazing flavours.
+Jerry's Faves is a local spice blend company that contains NO FILLERS in their products.
+Just amazing spices for great flavors.
+These are my go-tos when I need something fast, flavorful, and dependable.
+No guesswork, just scoop and sprinkle.
+We’re proud to have them on our shelves now, and yes, they make great gifts too.

 🍷 Pair It With Kelowna